Smallpox eradication campaign

 Other diseases present additional challenges.
-Polio, though it has been reduced or eliminated in many countries, still circulates because (among other reasons) many cases do not present easily recognizable symptoms.
-As a result, an infected person can remain unnoticed, yet still spread the virus to others, and disease spread can’t be easily stopped.
+Polio, though it has been reduced or eliminated in most countries through widespread vaccination, still circulates in some areas because (among other reasons) many cases do not present easily recognizable symptoms.
+As a result, an infected person can remain unnoticed, yet still spread the virus to others.
 Measles is problematic in a similar way: although the disease results in a highly visible rash, a significant period of time elapses between exposure to the virus and the development of the rash.
 Patients become contagious before the rash appears, and can spread the virus before anyone realizes they have the disease.

 - The Carter Center.
 Disease considered as candidates for global eradication by the International Task Force for Disease Eradication.
-Accessed May 13, 2010.
+(20 KB).
+Accessed 01/10/2018.

 The World Health Organization launched the Intensified Smallpox Eradication Programme.